Skip to main content

 The aviation management concentration places a strong emphasis on the safety and business aspects of aviation.
 From air carriers to manufacturing to airport management, the aviation management curriculum includes the necessary coursework and experience to serve the business and safety needs in aviation.

 The aviation management concentration is offered as a residential concentration (on-campus) as well as a distance concentration (online).
-The concentrations are similar in course content and quality with distance concentration geared toward the working professional.
+The concentrations are similar in course content and quality with the distance concentration geared toward the working professional.

 Restricted Airline Transport Pilot (ATP) Rule

-Under the Institutional Authority Program, students who graduate from Saint Louis University are eligible for a transcript endorsement leading to a restricted ATP certificate with either 1,000 or 1,250 hours of flight experience depending on the number of approved credits completed.
+Under the Institutional Authority Program, students who graduate from Saint Louis University are eligible for a transcript endorsement leading to a restricted ATP certificate with either 1,000 or 1,250 hours of flight experience, depending on the number of approved credits completed.
 This also allows students to qualify for the ATP certification at age 21 instead of having to wait until age 23.
 Students who graduate from unapproved institutions require 1,500 hours of flight experience prior to ATP certification.

 Saint Louis University has been granted approval to provide a transcript endorsement certifying graduates for a 250-hour or 500-hour reduction towards the ATP Certificate for the Bachelor of Science in Aeronautics with a concentration in flight science or aviation management.
 To qualify for this reduction, students must complete 30 credits of approved coursework to be eligible for the 250-hour reduction or complete 60 credits of approved coursework to be eligible for the 500-hour reduction.